PeterRK/protocache/README.md

 | Decode + Traverse + Dealloc (1 million times, reflection) | 13083ms | **531ms** | 864ms |

 ## Difference to Protobuf
 Field IDs should not be too sparse.
 It's illegal to reverse field by assigning a large ID.
-Normal message should not have any field named "_", message with only one such field will be considered as an alias.
-Alias for array or map is useful.
+Normal message should not have any field named `_`, message with only one such field will be considered as an alias.
+Alias to array or map is useful.
 We can declare a 2D array like this.
 ```protobuf
 message Vec2D {
 	message Vec1D {